TACC/CSC2018Institute/docs/day2/APIs_intro.md

 ```

-Write code snippets in a notebook to:
+Let's explore the github API using the requests library in a Jupyter notebook.
+Along the way, let's be sure to write code snippets in the notebook to:
 ```
 1. retrieve a list of github users.
 2. retrieve details about a particular user.